 Where to stay in Paris on a budget

-My top tip for Paris is the uber cool Les Piaules hostel in the hip district of Belleville.
+My top tip for Paris is the uber cool Les Piaules hostel or the Generator Paris in the hip district of Belleville.
 For an in-depth review and video, click on this link.
 Also checkout my 7 best budget places to stay in Paris.

 Found via GoEuro